LeonYang95/LLM4UT/running_examples/README.md

 ### Natural Language Description

+Below is an example prompt used for DeepSeek-Coder models.

     ### Instruction:
     Your Task is to write some unit tests, and the method you are going to test is at the end of the instruction.